-The G2460PF does make use of a TN panel, operating at a 80,000,000:1 dynamic contrast ratio.
+The G2460PF does make use of a TN panel, operating at an 80,000,000:1 dynamic contrast ratio.
 The use of a TN panel here is what really keeps this otherwise-premium monitor so affordable – a comparable IPS panel would probably cost you 3x as much.

 While you may be slightly disappointed by the TN panel technology, you should perk right back up when you realize that you’re also working with a 144Hz refresh rate + AMD FreeSync adaptable refresh rate technology, along with a 1ms pixel response time.
-AMD’s FreeSync technology is a better iteration of V-Sync, and essentially allows your monitor refresh rate to sync up with your GPU’s framerate.
+AMD’s FreeSync technology is a better iteration of V-Sync and essentially allows your monitor refresh rate to sync up with your GPU’s framerate.

-While FreeSync only works if you have an AMD graphics card, don’t be discouraged – Nvidia GPUs work just fine with this monitor as well, and there’s honestly no difference noticeable to the naked eye thanks to the monitors impressive 144Hz refresh rate.
+While FreeSync only works if you have an AMD graphics card, don’t be discouraged – Nvidia GPUs work just fine with this monitor as well, and there’s honestly no difference noticeable to the naked eye thanks to the monitor’s impressive 144Hz refresh rate.

 These specs are right up there with some of the most premium monitors available, and allow you to reach the full potential of any mid-range gaming rig.
 Input lag is also negligible at best.

 Armchair Empire panel type note: The G2460PF makes use of a TN panel type.
-TN panels are one of three major panel types you’ll run into: TN, IPS, and VA.
+TN panels are one of three major panel types you’ll run into TN, IPS, and VA.
 Of the three, TN panels tend to be cheaper, have better refresh rates and lower response times, but also have worse viewing angles and worse color reproduction than either IPS or VA panels do.
 That being said, TN panels make an excellent choice for gaming monitors, especially if you don’t want to break the bank when upgrading your rig.